mplex/multigraph/README.md

 <br />
 <br />

-Finally, function `bmgraph` stands for a bipartite *multigraph*, and this is because the actors can be affiliated at different levels.
+Function `bmgraph` stands for a bipartite *multigraph* because the actors can be affiliated by different means.

 ```r
 bmgraph(floflies, ecol = 1)